Tanatip-p/tanatip-p.github.io/README.md

 ### Project 1:
 __Cyclistic Project__: A Project with the case study of __marketing analysis__ from Google Data Analytics Professional Certificate program on Coursera

+### SQL- Practices:
+Contain the exercises from the course on Udemy with my solutions and exercise script.

 ## Certificates
 - [Google Data Analytics Professional Certificate](https://www.coursera.org/account/accomplishments/specialization/certificate/PQNNS3H3MK3Y) (Coursera)
    - __Learned Skills__